Q. How do I know if I’m eligible to collect workers’ compensation benefits?

 - Death benefits – payments to surviving family members in the event of a workplace-related death

-- Job retraining benefits – vouchers for job retraining if the injury prevents the employee from retuning to the same line of work
+- Job retraining benefits – vouchers for job retraining if the injury prevents the employee from returning to the same job

 - Medical care

 Q. My claim was denied.
 How can I get help now?